Get Your Mental Health Support Letter Online

 🔒

-Your disclosure, your choice The letter covers functional impact and accommodation needs — not a full diagnosis disclosure.
-You control what information is shared
+Your disclosure, your choice The letter covers functional impact and accommodation needs, not a full diagnosis disclosure.
+You control what is shared.

-Same day or by 9AM Most letters issued same day — guaranteed by 9AM next morning when your deadline is close
+Same day or by 9AM Most approved letters issued same day.
+Delivered by 9AM the next morning when your deadline is close.

 MedicalCert has several letters that touch on mental health.
-The right one depends on your purpose:
+The right one depends on your purpose.
+The cards below link to related products; the comparison table beneath them summarises the key differences in one place.

 🧠 Mental health support letter (this page)